AhmadMuhamed/Self-Driver-Radar/README.md

 python -m ipykernel install --user --name=tfodj
 </pre>
 <br/>
-<b>Step 5.</b> Collect images using the Notebook <a href="https://github.com/nicknochnack/TFODCourse/blob/main/1.%20Image%20Collection.ipynb">1.
+<b>Step 5.</b> Collect images .
 Image Collection.ipynb</a> - ensure you change the kernel to the virtual environment as shown below
 <img src="https://i.imgur.com/8yac6Xl.png">
 <br/>
 <b>Step 6.</b> Manually divide collected images into two folders train and test.
 So now all folders and annotations should be split between the following two folders. <br/>